 Do a lot of laughing.
 Go take your photo with a fun friend, pull up some of your favorite YouTube videos, or have someone tickle you.
 This will help ease any tension and put a soft smile on your face.

 In sum …

-In summary, remember that your photo on your website and in your profiles is a key piece to your online image.
+In summary, remember that your photos on your website and in your profiles are key pieces to your online image.
 Go for a positive, attentive but relaxed look to help clients connect with you as their coach.